Full counting statistics of time of flight images: Introduction

 One of the fundamental principles of modern theory of strongly correlated many-body systems is emergent universal behavior.
 For example, in the vicinity of a thermal phase transition, one finds universal behavior of correlation functions determined by the nature of the transition but not the microscopic details \cite{pt,cardy,kadanoff,sachdev}.
 Close to criticality, the behavior of correlation functions is just determined by the dimensionless ratio of the system size and one emergent lengthscale: the correlation length \cite{cardy,sachdev}.
 This statement is expected to hold beyond two point correlation functions.
 Higher order correlation functions and distribution functions should also obey hyper-scaling property: they are universal functions of the the system size to the correlation length.
 While hyperscaling has been well studied theoretically \cite{cardy,sachdev}, it has not been observed in experiments so far.

 In quantum systems we expect manifestations of emergent universality to be even stronger.
 For example, we expect that a broad class of one dimensional quantum systems can be described by a universal Luttinger theory \cite{Giamarchi,Cazalilla,tsvelik,haldane,delft}.
-This powerful approach demonstrates that long distance correlation functions as well as low energy collective modes are described by a universal theory which is not sensitive to details of underlying microscopic Hamiltonians \cite{Giamarchi,Cazalilla,tsvelik,haldane,delft}.
+This powerful approach demonstrates that long distance correlation functions as well as low energy collective modes are described by a universal theory which is not sensitive to details of underlying microscopic Hamiltonians.
 This powerful paradigm of universality has been commonly discussed in the context of two point correlation functions, such as probed by scattering and tunneling experiments \cite{HBTBEC,conductivity,tarucha,goni,meirav,tennant}.

-However, analogously to hyperscaling in classical systems, we expect Luttinger liquids to have a universal form of higher order correlation functions and \emph{distribution functions} of quantum observables as well \cite{Cazalilla,delft}.
-This property is a striking manifestation of emergent universality.
+In principle, to fully characterize these in or out of equilibrium quantum states at every instant, one should reconstruct them by performing Quantum State Tomography.
+In practice, however, quantum state tomography is restricted to tiny quantum systems \cite{tomo}.
+The most complete information on the many-body wave function can be obtained through investigating the \emph{full distribution} of some properly chosen physical observables~\cite{hofferberth,levitov,nazarov,ensslin,lu,pekola,silva,batalhao}.
+Observing universality in these distribution functions would therefore be a direct and striking demonstration of the universal nature of the entire many-body state and emergent universality.

-Distribution functions give us access to shot to shot fluctuations of physical observables in a quantum system \cite{gring,schmiedmayer,levitov,nazarov,ensslin,lu,pekola,silva,batalhao}; they contain information about the entire many-body wavefunction.
-Hence observation of universality of the distribution function in a 1d quantum system would be a direct demonstration of the universal nature of the entire many-body wavefunction.
-In traditional solid state systems, however, experimental studies of such distribution functions are extremely challenging.
+Unfortunately, in traditional solid state systems, experimental studies of such distribution functions are extremely challenging.
 Most of experimental techniques rely either on averaging over many 1d systems, such as in a crystal containing many 1d systems \cite{tennant,magishi,bourbonnais}, or on long time averaging such as in STM experiments \cite{stm1,stm2,stm3}.
-As a result no theoretical work has been done on understanding universality classes of distribution functions of observables in quantum systems.
+As a result, no theoretical work has been done on understanding universality classes of distribution functions of observables in quantum systems.